Khris Middleton: Personal life

+He is a cousin of former NBA player Josh Powell who won two championships with the Los Angeles Lakers in 2009 and 2010.

 On July 7, 2015, Middleton penned a column in The Players' Tribune about the Charleston church shooting.
-He explained that the shooting affected him deeply because he grew up in Charleston and his grandmother Juanita knew four of the nine people who died.
-Middleton had met one of the victims, Cynthia Hurd, as she dropped her nephew off at a basketball camp not long before the shooting.
+He explained that the shooting affected him deeply because he grew up in Charleston and his grandmother, Juanita, knew four of the nine people who died.
+Middleton had met one of the victims, Cynthia Graham Hurd, as she dropped her nephew off at a basketball camp not long before the shooting.
 "In Charleston, we're staying strong, but the wounds are still deep," he wrote.

 On April 23, 2019, Middleton and his girlfriend welcomed their first daughter.
 In order to be there for the birth, Middleton got on a plane to Milwaukee with Bucks co-owner Marc Lasry immediately after a playoff win over the Detroit Pistons.

 On March 13, 2020, Middleton said he would match Giannis Antetokounmpo's $100,000 donation to the staff of the Fiserv Forum who were unable to work during the suspension of the 2019–20 NBA season because of the COVID-19 pandemic.

 On April 8, 2021, it was announced that he was joining the ownership group of the Brisbane Bullets, a professional basketball team in Australia.